Flux (Poppy album)

-Flux is the fourth studio album by American singer Poppy.
+Flux is the fourth studio album by American singer-songwriter Poppy.
 It was released on September 24, 2021, through Sumerian Records.
 The album was produced by Justin Meldal-Johnsen and features a more organic sound in comparison to her previous album, I Disagree.
 The album received positive reviews.

 Background and release

 During an interview with Spin, Poppy said that she wanted the songwriting to be the focal point of the album as opposed to "the rollercoaster of emotions that I Disagree was."
-The album was produced by Justin Meldal-Johnsen who has previously worked with Paramore, M83, St. Vincent.
+The album was produced by Justin Meldal-Johnsen who had previously worked with artists such as Paramore, M83 and St. Vincent, among others.
 On June 30, 2021, Poppy released the lead single for the new album titled, "Her".
 The title track was released as the second single for the album.
 On August 25, 2021, Poppy released the third single from the album titled "So Mean" and released it with an accompanying music video.
 The album was released on September 24, 2021.

 Composition

-Flux has been described as alternative rock, grunge, pop-punk, dream pop, shoegaze, and punk rock.
+Flux has been described as alternative rock, grunge, pop-punk, dream pop, garage rock, shoegaze, and punk rock.
 AllMusic and Flood Magazine both called the album a rock record."
 Flood Magazine also called the album grunge-pop.
 According to Clash, "Flux sees Poppy continue to embrace her love of punk, rock and heavy metal but still keeps that day-dreaming pop element to it that some of her previous works have."
 According to Spin, the album "[draws] on stoner-metal ('Lessen the Damage'), pop-punk ('So Mean'), new wave ('Hysteria') and shoegaze-y dream-pop ('As Strange as It Seems') in satisfying bursts."
 The title track utilizes some electronic elements.
 The album marks a departure from the metal sound of her previous album and is considered to be less aggressive.
 However, the album still features some screaming from Poppy.
 The album also features a more organic sound in comparison to her previous album.
 According to Poppy during an interview with Spin, "for all of us to be in the room together, Justin wanted to make a live record.
 And he mentioned at the very beginning of it — his exact words were, 'I've never been this little prepared to start an album', which made me very excited."
 To make the album sound more organic, Poppy and her band recorded it together live to tape.